Azure Application Architecture Guide

 The Azure Application Architecture Guide is organized as a series of steps, from the architecture and design to implementation.
 For each step, there is supporting guidance that will help you with the design of your application architecture.

-Architecture styles.
 The first decision point is the most fundamental.
 What kind of architecture are you building?
 It might be a microservices architecture, a more traditional N-tier application, or a big data solution.
-We have identified seven distinct architecture styles.
+We have identified several distinct architecture styles.
 There are benefits and challenges to each.

-Pillars.
-A successful cloud application will focus on these five pillars of software quality: Scalability, availability, resiliency, management, and security.
+A successful cloud application will focus on five pillars of software quality: Cost optimization, Operational excellence, Performance efficiency, Reliability, and Security.